-37. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise interest-bearing bank borrowings, financial assets at fair value through profit or loss, and cash and cash equivalents.
+The Group's principal financial instruments comprise interest-bearing bank borrowings, amounts due to fellow subsidiaries, equity investments at fair value through profit or loss, and cash and bank balances.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
-The Group has various other financial assets and liabilities such as trade receivables and trade payables, which arise directly from its operations.
+The Group has various financial assets and liabilities such as trade receivables, other receivables and other payables, which arise directly from its operations.